sensible-hq/sensible-docs/readme-sync/v0/data-extraction/5000 - best-practices/0200 - troubleshoot-llms.md

 ### Specify source context

 Sometimes, an LLM fails to locate the relevant portion of the document that contains the answers to your prompts.
-To troubleshoot locating [context](doc:prompt#notes) in the document:
+To troubleshoot targeting the wrong source text, or [context](doc:prompt#notes), in the document:

 - For the Query Group method, add more prompts to the group that target information in the context, even if you don't care about the answer.
 For the List and NLP Table methods, add prompts to extract each item in the list or column in the table, respectively.

 - If the context occurs consistently in a page range in the document, use the Page Hinting or Page Range parameters to narrow down the context's possible location.
-For more  information about these parameters, see [Advanced prompt configuration](doc:prompt).
+For more  information about these parameters, see [Advanced LLM prompt configuration](doc:prompt).